 Adverbs of place tell us where an action has taken place.
 Adverbs of place modify the verb, adjective or other adverbs, therefore they usually go after the verb at the end of the clause.
-There are many adverbs of place, such as; below, anywhere, here, there, far, indoors, upstairs, where, on, out, abroad, under, afar.
-Adverbs of place are in abundance and come in all shapes and sizes!
+There are many adverbs of place, such as: below, anywhere, here, there, far, indoors, upstairs, where, on, out, abroad, under, afar.
+Adverbs of place are plentiful and come in all shapes and sizes!
 Note that a lot of them function as prepositions as well.

 Normal usage of adverbs of place:

 - I have looked around for him for five hours.

 - Christina left to go where she wanted to study.

 - Where are you jack?
 I am below in the basement.

 - I’m working here for the next year.